 See also Faust, above, which technically fits on this category but Does It Right, in terms of having a real language as well as a dataflow visualisation, and oh p.s. being free, and incredible.
 However, it doesn’t have good instrument support, (voice allocation, polyphony, VSTi compilation targets) so I don’t actually use it; I merely admire it from afar.

-MrsWatson is useful: given a VST, a VST preset and a MIDI and/or audio file, it will render the output of said VST.
+MrsWatson was useful: given a VST, a VST preset and a MIDI and/or audio file, it will render the output of said VST.
 Command-line.
 Open-source.
+Discontinued.